The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

-To investigate the prevalence of pooling, we searched AdX sanctioned-programs that might require pooling --- \ie is there public documentation of {\em authorized} programs to allow unrelated publishers to pool their inventory through intermediaries.
-Notably, we found public documentation of Google's Multiple Customer Management (MCM) program that allows `Google MCM-partner' organizations to manage the inventory of multiple client domains through a single account \cite{GoogleMCM}.
-As a result, all the domains that are managed by an MCM partner are served ads via the same publisher/seller ID of the intermediary MCM organization.
-Our results show that misinformation domains are able to monetize their ad inventory by being part of these MCM networks. {\em Our results highlight a violation of Google's own policies regarding advertising on websites `making unreliable claims' or `distributing manipulated media'} \cite{google-ad-guidelines}.
-However, public documentation does not state whether Google delegates all domain and content verification responsibilities to their MCM partners and therefore it remains unclear if the violation is a failure of Google's own verification practices or those of their MCM partners.
-Similarly, the pooled misinformation domains using GumGum-owned publisher IDs were also in violation of GumGum's content policy \cite{gumgum-policy}.
+To investigate the prevalence of pooling, we looked for AdX-sanctioned programs that might require pooling --- \ie is there public documentation of {\em authorized} programs to allow unrelated publishers to pool their inventory through intermediaries.
+Notably, we found public documentation of Google's Multiple Customer Management (MCM) program that allows `Google MCM-partner' organizations to manage the inventory of multiple client publishers through a single account \cite{GoogleMCM}.
+As a result, all the publishers that are managed by an MCM partner are served ads via the same seller ID of the intermediary MCM organization.
+Our results show that misinformation websites are able to monetize their ad inventory by being part of these MCM networks. {\em Our results highlight a violation of Google's own policies regarding advertising on websites `making unreliable claims' or `distributing manipulated media'} \cite{google-ad-guidelines}.
+However, public documentation does not clearly state whether Google delegates all website and content verification responsibilities to their MCM partners and therefore it remains unclear if the violation is a failure of Google's own verification practices or those of their MCM partners.
+Similarly, the pooled misinformation websites using GumGum-owned seller IDs were also in violation of GumGum's content policy \cite{gumgum-policy}.